-- 1. Use Moroso inline filters between the pick-ups in the pan and the inlets of the pump.
-These filters will remove metal chips from the oil before it can get to and damage the pump. - 2.
-Before starting a new engine, it is wise to prime the oiling system until oil pressure is shown on the gauge and oil has circulated the system and returned to the pan.
+- 1. Use Moroso #23850 or #23860 inline filters between the pick-ups in the pan and the inlets of the pump.
+These filters will remove metal chips from the oil before it can get to and damage the pump. - Before starting a new engine, it is wise to prime the oiling system until oil pressure is shown on the gauge and oil has circulated the system and returned to the pan.
 Do this by adding two quarts of oil to the pan, removing the drive belt and inserting a 1/4-28 x 1" bolt in the threaded end of the shaft.
 Now spin the pump in a clockwise direction (with an electric drill) while watching an oil pressure gauge.
 Maintain pressure for one minute. - 3.
-Avoid 90 fittings if possible. - 4.
-For additional chassis clearance around pump, use an External Mounting Bracket. - 5.
+Avoid 90° fittings if possible. - 4.
+For additional chassis clearance around pump, use Moroso #23490 Mounting Bracket. - 5.
 Two extra pressure relief springs are also supplied.
-One is medium pressure measuring 1.875" long with a white stripe.
-One is high pressure measuring 2.125" long with a red stripe.
+One medium pressure spring measuring 1.875" long with a white stripe.
+One high pressure spring measuring 2.125" long with a red stripe.
 A standard pressure spring is supplied in the pump measuring 1.75" long with no color identification.
 The engine builder can change springs to get the desired oil pressure vs. RPM curve.
 These springs are available separately.